Our Members Asked:

-Preliminary evidence from laboratory and animal studies suggest that some probiotics -- particularly lactic-acid producing bacteria -- can have anti-viral activity, including activity against another coronavirus, TGEV, as discussed in our Probiotic Supplements Review.
-There is, however, no clinical evidence that a probiotic helps prevent or treat COVID-19.
-A placebo-controlled trial to evaluate the effects of a commercially available probiotic on transmission of the COVID-19 virus has been announced but results are not expected until 2022 (Clinicaltrials.gov 2020).
+Preliminary evidence from laboratory and animal studies suggest that some probiotics — particularly lactic-acid producing bacteria — can have anti-viral activity, including activity against another coronavirus, TGEV, as discussed in our Probiotic Supplements Review.
+While there is no clinical evidence that a probiotic helps prevent COVID-19 or reduces the risk of hospitalization or death from COVID-19, one preliminary study suggests that it might improve symptoms and viral clearance among people with mild COVID-19.

 ConsumerLab has tested the quality of a wide variety of probiotics, including many providing lactic-acid producing bacteria, and has selected Top Picks for various other clinical uses.

-Quercetin and its major metabolites, such as quercetin 3-beta-O-d-glucoside (Q3G, also called isoquercetin), have been found in laboratory studies to inhibit a wide variety of viruses, including severe acute respiratory syndrome coronavirus (SARS-CoV), which is related to COVID-19).
-For example, one of these studies showed that when mice were injected with high doses of Q3G before being infected with a lethal dose of the Ebola virus, they survived Ebola infection, while none of the mice that did not receive Q3G survived.
+Quercetin and its major metabolites, such as quercetin 3-beta-O-d-glucoside (Q3G, also called isoquercetin), have been found in laboratory studies to inhibit a wide variety of viruses, including severe acute respiratory syndrome coronavirus (SARS-CoV), which is related to COVID-19.
 According to preliminary research, quercetin appears to work by preventing viruses from entering cells, thereby reducing "viral load" (Agrawal, Nat Prod Commun 2020).
 However, there is no definitive clinical research showing quercetin to be helpful in COVID-19, and even the evidence from several preliminary studies has been mixed.
 Until more is known, it's not clear if taking quercetin or isoquercetin supplements can help prevent or treat COVID-19 or what dosage, if any, is most effective.

 Supplements and products unlikely to help with coronavirus